 - There will be a list of email addresses that are the part of email server.
 You can choose multiple account by clicking the Add button.
 After adding the email addresses, click Cancel.

-- In the Permissions tab, you can see the presence of the account who have the permissions to access the shared folder.
+- In the Permissions tab, you can see the presence of the account who have the permissions to open a shared folder.

 - A shared folder does not have a single type of access level, but you can choose the level of access for the respective folder.
 In the Properties page, you can go to Permission Level category and use the drop-down to select the level.